 Thailand Travel Notes

-Thailand requires no visa in advance for U.K. and North American travelers and are allowed up to 30 days visa-free travel in the Kingdom.
-Note: Your passport must be valid for six months beyond the ending date of your trip; please check your passport is indeed valid for this amount of time.
+Thailand requires no visa in advance for U.K., Canadian and North American travelers, who are allowed up to 30 days visa-free travel in the Kingdom of Thailand.
+Please note: Your passport must be valid for six months after the ending date of your trip; please check your passport is indeed valid for this amount of time.